Schumacher-group/IMC_preprocessing/README.md

 ## Downstream analysis
-Downstream analysis is handled in a different repository: https://github.com/Schumacher-group/IMC_TNBC_analysis
+Downstream analysis is handled in a different repository: https://github.com/Schumacher-group/IMC_TNBC_analysis Prediction of therapy response based on the analysed data is handled in: https://github.com/Schumacher-group/ML4SpatialAnalysis

 ## Installation
 If you want to run all of the steps above, there is not an environment that workas for all together.
 Therefore, I recommend you create 3 different python environments.